 - Immune Support

-Many studies have highlighted the potential immune-boosting and health-promoting benefits of elderberry, and bioflavonoids may help strengthen cell membranes.6.8
+The science behind your immune system is continuing to grow, and many studies have highlighted the potential immune-supporting benefits of elderberry and bioflavonoids may help strengthen cell membranes.6.8

 - Healthy Skin